SteveBronder/hedgeable_ads/README.md

 Future iterations of this model could use [ensembles](https://rdrr.io/cran/mlr/man/makeStackedLearner.html) of several models, which would most likely outperform either of the individual models created here.
 While this is very feasible in mlr, due to time constraints and a long tuning time for the ensembled model this was not feasible for this project.

 Another upgrade that would be simple with more time would be to impliment a better model for the imputation.
 Currently we are only using the tuning parameters when targeting height to train the models to predict width, and aratio.
-With more time we would be able to build models which would give us more accurate imputation, providing better data for C5.0 and hdrda.
+With more time we would be able to build models which would give us a more accurate imputation, providing better data for C5.0 and hdrda.

-Finally, the 250 experiments that were used to run the iterated F-racing is a minimun number.
-400 to 700 experiments would allow the optimization process to search a much wider space and give better model results.
+Finally, the 250 experiments that are used to run the iterated F-racing is a minimun number.
+400 to 700 experiments would allow the optimization process to search a much wider space and find better model hyperparameters.